 SGE announced first pipeline pilot sales from both PSCs on 1 December 2014.
 The Ordos basin is proximal to high demand markets and SGE has developed a strong marketing strategy with a diverse portfolio of buyers and multiple offtake routes as.
 More details on the pilot program is available here.

-A key component of the Sino Gas’ ongoing success is its strong partners.
-At the joint venture level, it has been partnered with China New Energy Mining Limited (“CNEML”) since 2012.
-At the PSC level, the joint venture operator is partnered with CUCBM (subsidiary of CNOOC) on Linxing and PetroChina CBM (subsidiary of CNPC) on Sanjiaobei.
+At the joint venture level, Sino Gas is partnered with China New Energy Mining Limited (“CNEML”) who purchased their interest in SGE in 2016.
+At the PSC level, the joint venture operator is partnered with CUCBM (subsidiary of CNOOC) on Linxing and PCCBM (subsidiary of PetroChina) on Sanjiaobei.
 More details on Sino Gas’ partners are available here.

 |Zone||No. of Well Test||Average

 |Max.
 Flow Rate